wjakob/nanobind/docs/api_core.rst

       Iterator inequality comparison operator.

-.. cpp:class:: template <typename T> iterator_t : public iterator

-   Type-parameterized form of the iterator class.
-Note that the use of this class does not enable any kind of type checking within nanobind.
-It is mainly useful to annotate arguments and return values so that they are rendered as ``collections.abc.Iterator[T]`` in typing :ref:`stubs <stubs>`.

 .. cpp:class:: iterable : public object

    Wrapper class representing an object that can be iterated upon (in the sense